Thoughts on neurodivergence in women and loneliness.

 Other women

-We can struggle with other women.
-Women conform to a set of social of societal norms, but, this is hard for us especially if autistic.
+We can struggle to bond with groups of women especially those who conform to a set of social of societal norms.
 Communication in women is often riddled with social nuances, facial expressions, tone of voice and a focus on topics that hold no interest.
 Women are more expressive of their emotions than men and this can be draining for our sensitive nervous system.
 Speaking from personal experience I worked in a predominantly male enviroment for almost twenty years and felt at home successfully working with groups of male leaders.
 The first time I ran a womens group my social battery burnt out.
 It took days to recover.
-On reflection I struggled to connect with the conversations, chit chat I called it.
-I could not be myself and ultimately although profitable I had to stop.
+I struggled to connect with the conversations, their topics of chit chat and could not be myself to find a way to engage.

 Fitting in

 Every human being has a basic need to belong it and we will do anything to meet this.
 Many of us have masked for decades adjusting ourselves to please people at our expense.
-We fear social rejection, it registers as a physical pain on our senses.
-The first time we felt it can leave a scar that remains with us and can colour the way we interact and what we believe to be important.
-The opposite of fitting in social avoidance.
+We have conformed out of fear social rejection.
+Rejection (especially RSD) registers as a physical pain on our senses.
+The first time we felt it can leave a scar that remains with us and can colour the way we interact.
 This can be an adaptive coping mechanism to avoid the pain of rejection.
 Over time it literally shuts down the dorsal ventral part of our nervous system and we can spiral into a depressive or freeze state.

-Untimately we can only be ourselves and imposter syndrome is a much discussed topic in womens circles.Mainstream pop psychology actively encourages the scenario, fake it to you make it but for neurodivergent women the cost is considerable.
-Our sensitive brain and nervous system recognises the internal chaos and over time this leads to the classic crash and burnout cycle of neurodivergence.
+Untimately we can only be ourselves and despite mainstream pop psychology actively encourages us to fake it 'til you make it the cost for neurodivergent women considerable.
+Our sensitive brain and nervous system recognises the internal chaos and this leads to the classic crash and burnout cycle of neurodivergence.
 It's also thought to be one of the causes behind the high rate of autoimmune conditions in women.
-Anais Nin wrote "when one is pretending, our entire body revolts."

 Co-regulation

 Interoception (internal body signals) can be confusing for neurodivergent women.
-There are practices that can help but we also have to remember a sensation is just a sensation, it doesn't have to make you feel shitty about yourself.
-Your attention goes where you decide and neurodivergent women are no exception.
-It may be a little more difficult at times for us ut with practice we can learn to more accurately attune to, interpret and respond to sensory experiences.
-We are a continual sensory downloading machine a magical side of us that many of us choose to ignore, dismiss or outlaw.
-Building genuine relationships with a place, person or thing is not a performance but a sensory connection.
-Abdicating from or abandoning our internal world is building relationships on shaky ground.
-It should not be surprising when they crumble.
+Sometimes the intensity of our feelings can lead us to relationships, group or culture that feels toxic, equally the corollory is true, we can sometimes disregard relationships that lack intensity.
+There are practices that can help but we also have to remember a sensation is just a sensation, your attention goes where you decide.
+For us it may be a little more difficult at times for us but we don't have to feel shitty about it...it's not a fact just a perception.
+With practice we can learn to more accurately attune to, interpret and respond to sensory experiences.
+We can learn to build genuine relationships with a place, person or thing.
+Sensory connection is not a performance but something that can be built over time.

-The pressure to be 'social' is looming from childhood and can become overwhelming.
+Solitude is not the same as loneliness, however there is pressure to be 'social' and it can become overwhelming.
 Saying 'no' does not make you selfish, wierd, weak or doomed to a life of isloation forever.
-Sometimes a cottage in the woods speaks to our soul giving us the time to decipher what's important or rediscover the radiant spark within.
-There is nothing as magnetic as a self-contained woman who oozes vitality, passion and purpose...this is how you attract your tribe.
+Sometimes a cottage in the woods speaks to our soul!
+There is nothing as magnetic as a self-contained woman oozing passion and purpose.

 Comments